linas/archeo/src/catalog/README.md

   directory location)

 * Every time a file is witnessed (i.e. seen by this software system) it should be logged.
-This is doen with the RecordWitness table.
+This is done with the RecordWitness table.

 Open Questions/Issues
 ---------------------